KS62-HK/dotfiles/readme.md

 #### "This application requires dotnet 6"

-Cylheim requires dotnet 6/7, so you should install the version it prompts you to install.
-(Run `winetricks dotnet6 dotnet7 dotnetdesktop6 dotnetdesktop7`)\
+Cylheim requires dotnet 6/7, so you should install the version it prompts you to install. (or run `winetricks dotnet6 dotnet7 dotnetdesktop6 dotnetdesktop7`)

-*But,* even after installing that, it might still say dotnet is missing.
+*But,* even after installing that, it *might* still say dotnet is missing.

-Turns out, Cylheim also requires `hostfxr.dll` in its dotnet directory, but since `wine` default its dotnet directory to be in `/usr/share/dotnet/`, and Linux does not install `hostfxr.dll` by default, Cylheim reports that it can't launch.
+Turns out, Cylheim also requires `hostfxr.dll` (and potentially more files) in its dotnet directory, and if you have install dotnet via your package manager, `wine` will default its dotnet directory to be in `/usr/share/dotnet/`.
+Since the linux versin does not provide said dll, Cylheim reports that it can't launch.

 There are two ways to fix this:

 1. Add `DOTNET_ROOT="C:\Program Files\dotnet"` behind the `wine` command before executing. (e.g. `DOTNET_ROOT="C:\Program Files\dotnet" wine /path/to/Cylheim`)
-2. Put `hostfxr.dll` in `/usr/share/dotnet/host/fxr/<dotnet version>` (either by downloading it online or copying the one in `~/.wine/drive_c/Program Files/dotnet/host/fxr/<dotnet version>`).
+2. Put the required files in `/usr/share/dotnet/host/fxr/<dotnet version>` (either by downloading it online or copying the one in `~/.wine/drive_c/Program Files/dotnet/host/fxr/<dotnet version>`).

 #### Stuck on splash screen
 Your wine version is too old!\